scmmmh/experiment-support-system/docs/user/edit_export_duplicate_delete_survey.rst

 .. note::

    The following sub-section assumes that you now know how to navigate to a specific survey on the relevant list or to a specific question in that survey.
-If you are not sure how to do this, please refer to the section *Navigating within PyQuestionnaire*, located at the bottom-half of the chapter :doc:`Access PyQuestionnaire<access_Questionnaire>`.
+If you are not sure how to do this, please refer to the section *Navigating within the Experiment Support System*, located at the bottom-half of the chapter :doc:`Access the Experiment Support System<access_Questionnaire>`.

 Editing, exporting, duplicating and deleting an existing survey
 --------------------------------------------------------------------------